Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/process/howto.rst

     patches if these rules are followed, and many people will only review code if it is in the proper style.

-  :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and :ref:`Documentation/process/submitting-drivers.rst <submittingdrivers>`
+  :ref:`Documentation/process/submitting-patches.rst <submittingpatches>`
-    These files describe in explicit detail how to successfully create and send a patch, including (but not limited to):
+    This file describes in explicit detail how to successfully create and send a patch, including (but not limited to):

        - Email contents